liiinder/PixelPortalen/README.md

-# Setup instructions
+# Setup Instructions

-1. Restore Database with PixelPortalen.Bak to your SQL database.
+1. Restore the database with PixelPortalen.Bak to your SQL database.
-2. Change the connection string in PixelPortalen/appsettings.json to match yours.
+2. Change the connection string in PixelPortalen.API/appsettings.json to match yours.
 Don't push/publish nonlocal SQL server information
 3. Run the API and the Frontend program.cs files with your IDE (there is a "Start Both" setting).
 4. There is a test admin account for the site that you can use